jgeraigery/SpotlightHelp/pages/ConnectSQLServer/sqlserver_alarm_index_fragmentationstatus.md

 Another process has locked the database or table.
 For more information, see SQL Server \| Databases drilldown.

-## When the alarm is raised

-Consider rescheduling the collection to a quieter time of day.
+When the alarm is raised, consider rescheduling the collection to a quieter time of day.

 The data is collected again at the next scheduled time (by default every 24 hours).

 {% include links.html %}